OpenDSA/OpenDSA/RST/en/SWDesignAndDataStructs/ContentJUNITReview.rst

 Testing the `toArray()` method requires that we confirm that the actual array of Objects returned by the method matches an expected array of Objects.

-Note that the `assertEquals` and `assertTrue` methods do NOT provide a mechanism to readily comp
+Note that the `assertEquals` and `assertTrue` methods do NOT provide a mechanism to readily compare two arrays because arrays do not have an equals method defined.
+We ``CANNOT`` simply perform the following:

 .. code-block:: java